Golpe82/snom-baos777/README.md

 That means you can change the functionality of the buttons or sensors of your IP device in order to control your KNX system on your own.

 For example, using a [Snom IP phone](https://www.snom.com/en/), you can assign at each time, to each button in each room a new functionality.
+You can also trigger an action in a KNX device, e.g., when a call comes in.

 You only need to set up HTTP-Requests with patterns like this:
 `http://ip.of.the.gateway/knx/write/group/addr/ess/switch/on` (will switch on the groupaddress),